Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 A high protein diet is one of the expert-approved ways to lose weight and change your eating habits for the better.

-Often cited as one of the only diets that work (opens in new tab) to change eating behaviour in the long-term, the high protein diet is a popular plan for those who want to lose weight without diet or exercise (opens in new tab) transformations.
-It doesn't traditionally involve any cutting calories or any restricted meals, just making different choices about the food you eat alongside the treats you love.
+Often cited as one of the only diets that work to change eating behaviour in the long-term, the high protein diet is a popular plan for those who want to lose weight without diet or exercise transformations.
+Similar to reverse dieting, it doesn't traditionally involve any cutting calories or any restricted meals, just making different choices about the food you eat alongside the treats you love.
 But no one should feel pressured to lose weight and the high protein diet has so many other benefits aside from weight loss.

 So what's the high protein diet all about?
 Here's what you need to know to get started, from the foods you should eat to what nutritionists have to say about it.